concussionjs/concussionjs-core/README.md

 *The '-g' option will make the 'cjs' and 'cjs-proxy' bin-script available system-wide (usually linked from '/usr/local/bin').
 Without the -g option you will be installing the concussionjs-core libraries in the current directory*

-*__IMPORTANT NOTE__: You have to install the library with the '-g' extension because the libraries have dependencies to the global npm root directory*
+*__IMPORTANT NOTE 1__: You have to install the library with the '-g' extension because the libraries have dependencies to the global npm root directory*

+*__IMPORTANT NOTE 2__: `npm install -g` should install the concussionjs-core package in /usr/local/lib/node_modules/concussionjs-core

 ### OPTIONAL Step 2.
 Install all linux package dependencies

-From CONCUSSION_CORE_INSTALL_DIR/install/os_install/YOUR_OS directory:
+From CONCUSSION_CORE_DIR/install/os_install/YOUR_OS directory:

 ```
-    $ cd CONCUSSION_CORE_INSTALL_DIR/install/os_install/YOUR_OS
+    $ cd CONCUSSION_CORE_DIR/install/os_install/YOUR_OS
-    $ sudo ./install.sh -g
+    $ sudo ./install.sh
 ```

 *Only Ubuntu currently supported